-How it will work: Club members will gather at the East Branch Library as they would for most club rides.
-A Ride Leader will give a quick introduction and establish ride waves which will head out with one to two minute gaps between them.
+How it will work: Club members will gather at the Church parking lot as they would for most club rides.
+Refer to the map to see where the wave you signed up for is gathering.
+A Ride Leader will give a quick introduction and lead their group out about a minute after the next fastest group has departed.

 Learn to Group Ride is run on this evening of the week.
 If you are new to group riding, this is the place for you.

 The Tuesday All Members (TAM) Ride is a fun evening of riding for ALL levels of SRCC Club Members.
 Riders will be organized into appropriate waves.
 Relaxed and Moderate waves will ride in paceline rotation while more Advanced waves will focus on High Intensity Training.
 It is possible to choose from up to seven waves.
 The ride route is comprised of quiet rural roads.
 The purpose is different depending on the wave you choose.
 There is everything from the Learn to Wave Ride wave, all the way up to Hammerfest and lots in between.
 The waves are pace specific and the behaviour within the wave gets more race oriented with the higher paces.
 Below are the waves and pace speed averages.